datastax/adelphi/README.md

 For more information on the schema extraction tooling, check out our [documentation](python/adelphi/README.md).

+## Workload Generation

+Adelphi leverages NoSQLBench and Gemini for workload generation.
+NoSQLBench requires a workload template YAML to be provided which has historically been manually crafted.
+We are working on automating the generation of such template.
+At the moment, it works with most CQL datatypes, but UDTs, Collections, Counters and Frozen Types aren't currently supported (columns of these types won't be populated by the generator yet).

 ## Getting Started

 To start using Adelphi, check out our [Getting Started](GETTING_STARTED.md) guide.